Student Class Materials Provided. Reading Recommended.

 The Privileged Planet, video uploaded to youtube.

 Signature in the Cell, DNA and Evidence for Intelligence Design, by Dr. Steven Meyer, lecture availble online Youtube video (intelligent design evidence at the cellular level).
+Founder of the Discovery Institute.

 The God Who Is There, by Francis Schaeffer (updated introduction from John W. Sire) hardcover, audible versions.